GauravWalia19/Algorithms-and-Data-Structures/docs/complexity.md

 Time Complexity tell about **how much time an algorithm will take to solve the problem**.

+#### :rocket:ITERATIVE

+For iterative solution the complexity is finded out by the code.

+#### :rocket:RECURSIVE

+For recursive solution the complexity we have three methods i.e

+1. Back Substitution
+2. Recursion Tree
+3. Master Theorem

 ### 2. SPACE COMPLEXITY

 Space Complexity tells about **how much memory an algorithm will take to solve the problem**.

+#### :rocket: ITERATIVE

+For space complexity of iterative solution we will find the number of variables declared and used.
+If it remain constant than complexity is O(1) and if it increases or decreases than complexity is O(n).

+#### :rocket: RECURSIVE

+For space complexity of recursive solution we will find how much stack is used.

 ## :octocat: RELATION OF ORDER AND TYPE OF COMPLEXITY